a-ng-d/utils-ui-color-palette/README.md

 UI Color Palette is available for:

-- Figma - Create and manage color primivites directly in your Figma designs
+- Figma - Create and manage color primitives directly in your Figma designs
 - FigJam - Collaborate on color decisions with your team
 - Penpot - Open-source design tool alternative with full color management support